Advanced Ancient Humans

 - The Elder Race of Man from the Rock Opera 2112 by Rush.
 A culture that valued creativity and the arts, the Elder Race was at some point thought destroyed and replaced by the Solar Federation.
 Word of God says the final track in the series is meant to represent the return of the Elder Race and the defeat of the culturally repressive Federation.

-- The ancient history of Warhammer 40,000 speaks of an era called the Dark Age of Technology.
-The Imperium of Man still uses what technology remains from the Dark Age, but ascribes its functions to machine spirits.
+- The ancient history of Warhammer 40,000 speaks of an era called the Dark Age of Technology, when humanity was at its peak and had essentially conquered the galaxy.
+Then everything went horribly wrong.
+Ten thousand years later, the Imperium of Man still uses what technology remains from the Dark Age, but ascribes its functions to machine spirits.

 - Bungie's next series Destiny plays with this trope.
 The games takes place in the wake of humanity reaching a Golden Age of space travel only to be nearly being wiped out, and with the players now navigating the ruins of that lost society.
 But that advanced civilization was founded in the future, so modern humanity is actually the ancient advanced ones.